 If you are not so keen on fish and prefer meat, then buy local produce and cook larger meals to last you a couple of days.

 It is also very inexpensive to eat out in Barbados if you go the right places, for example, the side of the road vans and the fish fry’s will cost you about USD 5 for a full plate of food.

 So now you have covered the basics, somewhere to sleep and things to eat, now let us look at what you will do with your time on the island.

 If you are interested in water sports such as wind and kite surfing, then you have excellent wind conditions in Barbados and a full day out on the water is free of charge especially if you come with your equipment.

 A day at the beach is also free, and you can take a beach towel instead of renting beach chairs, you can also find a tree to sit under instead of renting an umbrella.
 If your budget allows then even the luxury of renting a chair and umbrella will only set you back by USD 5 for the day for both!

 Now there is no point in coming to paradise unless you are going to take part in the Barbadian culture of partying and enjoying the nightlife.
 However, this can be expensive unless you choose the right places to go on the right nights of the week.

-There is a wonderful social scene in Barbados, which caters equally well to both locals and visitors and most bars and clubs offer a fixed entry fee with a free bar.
-The entry fee is usually $15 – $20 USD and that is all you will pay for your entire night out, and this usually includes entertainment with live music to ensure you get to dance and have a good time.
+There is a beautiful social scene in Barbados, which caters equally well to both locals and visitors and most bars and clubs offer a fixed entry fee with a free bar.
+The entry fee is usually $15 – USD 20 and that is all you will pay for your entire night out, and this typically includes entertainment with live music to ensure you get to dance and have a good time.

 So for a great time in Barbados for those on a limited budget, be sure to spend your budget vacation in Barbados and save.